OCA/l10n-thailand/l10n_th_account_tax/readme/USAGE.rst

 But in supplier invoice, both field must be filled by user with tax invoice number and date from vendor.

 Note: The new table account.move.tax.invoice is the main source of Thai VAT Report

-**Preparing Undue Tax**

-- Use Developer Mode
-- In Chart of Account, add new account for Undue Tax, if not already exists.
-- As admin, add access rights ``Show Full Accounting Features``
-- Go to Invoicing > Configuration > Settings and select ``Cash Basis``, this will open cash basis options in Tax master data
-- Go to Invoicing > Configuration > Accounting > Taxes, create new undue tax for both sales and purchase

 **Case Customer Invoice and Payment**